lirios/settings/README.md

 * [hawaii-shell](https://github.com/hawaii-desktop/hawaii-shell)

-Make sure you also have Qt 5.6 or better with the following modules:
+Make sure you also have Qt 5.7 or better with the following modules:

 * qtbase
 * qtdeclarative
-* qtquickcontrols
+* qtquickcontrols2

 Other dependencies: